 Four years ago, the Board of Education (BOE) and Hawaii State Department of Education (DOE) developed their first Joint Strategic Plan.
-This unified plan represented a commitment to organizing resources at every level of the State education system behind unified goals and outcomes for student success.
-In the 2016 review and extension of the Joint DOE/BOE Strategic Plan, education leaders are mindful of the increasing need for a community-wide approach to supporting the preferred future of our students and our island home.
+This unified plan represented a commitment to organizing resources at every level of the State education system behind goals and outcomes for student success.
+In the 2016 review and extension of the Joint DOE/BOE Strategic Plan, education leaders are mindful of the increasing need for a community-wide approach to supporting our students and our island home.
 Though many things are changing in our social, environmental, and educational landscape, one thing that remains constant is the Joint DOE/BOE Strategic Plan’s core goal of student success.
 The DOE turned to the community for input about how to define and support success for all keiki given the challenges and opportunities in Hawaii and global society at large.
-The DOE coordinated this “Phase 1” of its statewide listening tour between April and June 2016.
+The DOE conducted this “Phase 1” of its statewide listening tour between April and June 2016.

 Many individual educators, nonprofit leaders, employers, and community groups made it possible to conduct this extensive statewide listening tour.
 Groups that helped to promote ongoing participation in this community dialogue include HEʻE Coalition, Parents for Public Schools, Micronesians United Big Island, the Hawaii State Student Council, the Filipino Community Center, Center for Tomorrow’s Leaders, Special Education Advisory Council, DOE’s Complex Area Superintendents, Hawaii News Now, Honolulu Star Advertiser, Office of Hawaiian Affairs, legislators, and the Chamber of Commerce Hawaii, among many others.
 A special mahalo to the Deborah K. Berger and William H. Reeves Fund at the Hawaii Community Foundation, the Koaniani Fund at the Hawaii Community Foundation, and the Harold K.L.
 Castle Foundation for their support of the Joint DOE/BOE Strategic Plan review and extension.